 The Renewal Corporation will not remove any natural barriers consisting of non-residual reservoir sediments, bedrock, or other pre-dam channel elements, such as woody debris and boulders.
-However, if a natural barrier materially and unexpectedly restricts fish passage within the Reservoir Area Management Plan Fish Passage Monitoring Area, the Renewal Corporation will determine, in consultation with the HRG, whether the natural barrier should be removed or manipulated to permit fish passage.
+If a natural barrier materially and unexpectedly restricts fish passage within the Reservoir Area Management Plan Fish Passage Monitoring Area, the Renewal Corporation will work with the HRG to evaluate whether removal or manipulation of the natural barrier is required to permit fish passage around the barrier.